Movember @ LSS

 It is something that I feel incredibly passionate about given that Movember tackles issues that directly impact on the lives of our students as young men.
 In particular, Movember raises awareness about prostate cancer, testicular cancer, poor mental health, and physical inactivity.
 The other associated goal is to help men to live happier, healthier and longer lives by encouraging them to check in regularly with friends and family, take exercise, and to talk about their problems more openly.

-With that in mind, we have organised our ‘Blue Day,’ which will take place on Thursday 30th November.
-As part of this, we are having a ‘Blue non-uniform day,’ where students will be encouraged to make a voluntary contribution of £1 and will be allowed to wear predominantly blue non-uniform (including jeans / hoodies).
-I am also looking to organise a staff vs students football / basketball match on that day.
-The other event which took place throughout the month is the ‘Move-ember’ dodgeball competition, which will not only raise money for the charity, but also reinforce the importance of exercise in a healthy lifestyle.
+With that in mind, we have organised our ‘Blue Day,’ which will take place in November.
+As part of this, we have a ‘Blue non-uniform day,’ where students will be encouraged to make a voluntary contribution of £1 and will be allowed to wear predominantly blue non-uniform (including jeans / hoodies).
+I also organise a staff vs students football / basketball match on that day.
+The other event which takes place throughout the month is the ‘Move-ember’ dodgeball competition, which will not only raise money for the charity, but also reinforce the importance of exercise in a healthy lifestyle.

 To get involved please click here